msprev/panzer/README.md

 -   `filter` lists pandoc [json filters](http://johnmacfarlane.net/pandoc/scripting.html).
 Filters gain two new properties from panzer.
 For more info, see section on [compatibility](#compatibility) with pandoc.

--   `postprocessor` lists executable to pipe pandoc's output through.
+-   `postprocessor` lists executable to pipe pandoc’s output through.
 Standard unix executables (`sed`, `tr`, etc.) are examples of possible use.
 Postprocessors are skipped if a binary writer (e.g. `docx`) is used.

 -   `postflight` lists executables run after the output has been written.
 If output is stdout, postflight scripts are run after stdout has been flushed.